18 Different Types of Bees

 It is possible to make out prominent spikes at the extremities of the abdomen region on males (where a sting would typically be, though males in this species lack stings).

-The head, thorax, and abdomen region are all coated in hair that is quite light and has a yellowish-gray cast to it.
+The head, thorax, and abdomen region are all coated in light hair with a yellowish-gray cast to it.

 Females often have less body hair than their male counterparts.
 In addition, instead of having spikes on their abdomen, they have stings.

-They spend most of their time traveling from plant to plant in search of wool fibers, which they then return to their nests.
+They spend most of their time traveling from plant to plant searching for wool fibers, which they then return to their nests.

 These different types of bees are prevalent in areas with woods, wetlands, riverbanks, and cliffs.